 - You run out of money because you either didn’t set enough money aside for extra costs or you went over your budget.

 - You didn’t have enough skills or knowledge.
-As mentioned above, before you get into flipping homes, you should familiarise yourself with construction, renovating, buying and selling procedures as much ad you can.
+As mentioned above, before you get into flipping homes, you should familiarize yourself with construction, renovating, buying, and selling procedures as much as you can.

 Remembering the simple points outlined above will increase your chances of success.
 Before undertaking a flipping project, consider creating a business plan for this real estate investing strategy.